RosanaFSS/R-journey/README.md

 # Timeline
-Diving into the wonderful see of DATA
+Diving into the wonderful of DATA

+R-Coding